ipfabric/docs/docs/overview/How_Discovery_Works/API_discovery.md

 (Command-Line Interface) discovery with API (Application Programming Interface) discovery.

-Please take into consideration connectivity requirements for the platform when planning to add cloud or SD-WAN vendors for API discovery.
+Please consider connectivity requirements for the platform when planning to add cloud or SD-WAN vendors for API discovery.

 The API discovery is not automated and requires manually adding all necessary HTTP endpoints to initiate connection to in **Settings --> Discovery & Snapshots